brandonhundt/brandonhundt/_posts/2014-01-25-the-hypocrisy-between-a-countrys-political-philosophy-and-how-its-sports-leagues-are-run.md

   * **Selling:** Similar to posting fees, this is when a player wishes to move on or their current team wants a player to move on, but they are still under contract.
 The two teams then negotiate a fee to be paid to the selling team.
 A fair transaction at market prices.
 Capitalism.
   * **Loans:** When players aren’t getting a lot of playing time, they are often “loaned” to another team for a set period of time.
 This leans more Capitalistic.

-Now let&#8217;s go back over this list to determine which of these terms are more common to North American Sports Leagues or European Sports Leagues:
+Now let's go back over this list to determine which of these terms are more common to North American Sports Leagues or European Sports Leagues:

   * **Draft (socialist):** North America
   * **Salary Cap (socialist):** North America